During orientation training meetings, your new driver will call or text home and be asked a few questions:

 We recommend having consistent messaging, training and mentoring programs.
 Even so, driver expectations may not always match reality in critical areas like pay, equipment and home time.

 A proactive retention strategy

-To identify the early warning signs of turnover during socialization, Stay Metrics provides 7-day orientation and 45-day onboarding driver surveys as part of the driver engagement and retention platform we administer for clients.
+To identify the early warning signs of turnover during socialization, Stay Metrics provides 7-day orientation and 45-day onboarding driver surveys as part of our driver engagement and retention platform.

 The 7-day survey focuses on driver expectations in critical areas like home time, pay, and quality of equipment.

 The 45-day onboarding survey focuses on early experiences to identify areas where clients have effectively matched driver expectations and where expectations are unmet.

 Below is a sampling of questions that we know are predictive of early turnover.
 Dissatisfaction in any area indicates a higher risk of drivers quitting.
 The questions in our actual survey models are individualized for clients to suit their unique needs and cultures.